soukainaRhazzafe/Test/README.md

-Titanic passengers' survival prediction using Spark.
+Titanic passengers' survival prediction using Scala and Spylon in a Spark environment.